The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 ### Next Level

 When you feel like you have mastered the basics of Reaper, head over the [Advanced Guide](https://www.thebalanceffxiv.com/jobs/melee/reaper/advanced-guide/) to learn how to play the job into raid buffs.
 The Advanced guide will cover a lot from Double Shroud windows to specific fight mapping tools!

+Special thanks to Moth Kira and Jackal for the infographs!